 ESG data

-Among SMEs, it is common for CEOs to wonder still why they should care about their sustainability performance.
-Indeed, only a small share of SMEs fall under the mandatory scope of Sustainable Finance, with standards such as the simplified ESRS, the Voluntary SME ESRS (VSME), or any simplified ESG reporting framework.
-As a result, small organisations tend to delay starting their reporting strategy and continue running their day-to-day business.
-Nevertheless, SMEs would greatly benefit from starting their ESG strategy and reporting today.
+Among SMEs, it is common for CEOs to wonder why they should care about their sustainability performance.
+Indeed, only a small share of SMEs comply with standards such as the simplified ESRS, the Voluntary Standard for Sustainability Reporting by SMEs (VSME), or any simplified ESG reporting framework.
+As a result, many small organisations tend to delay starting their ESG reporting strategy.
+However, getting started today can offer SMEs significant benefits.
 Let's find out why.

 In this article, we will cover:

-• The Indirect Impact of CSRD on SMEs
+• The Indirect Impact of ESG Frameworks on SMEs (CSRD,...)

 • ESG Reporting: What Should SMEs Expect?